cbrennan31/angular-accessible-modal/projects/angular-accessible-modal/README.md

 # Angular Accessible Modal
 #### An Angular modal wrapper component that aims to be fully accessible.
 Keyboard navigation is trapped within the modal while it is open, and the modal can be closed by pressing `escape`.
 Styles are customizable.
+Currently supports rendering one modal at a time.

 ## Adding to Project